-Hi, my name is Niamh and I live in the West of Ireland with my husband and two boys, they’re 7 and 9.
+Welcome, my name is Niamh and I’m the published author of Mighty Mindsets, a book about wellbeing for children.
+I live in the West of Ireland with my husband and two boys, they’re 7 and 9.
 I’ve found motherhood to be incredibly rewarding, but also very challenging.
 Over the past 9 years, I’ve seen the best side of myself emerge, and I’ve also seen the parts of me that I don’t like nearly as much.
-I’m not particularly good at being really, really tired, let’s put it that way.
+I’m not particularly good at getting by on zero sleep, let’s put it that way.

 I think most parents who have children of a school-going age now, grew up in a time where wellbeing wasn’t something that was talked about.
 There weren’t many conversations about feelings around the dinner table in the 1980’s in Ireland, for sure.
 So I found that when my children started emerging from the toddler years, I didn’t have a frame of reference from my own childhood for how I wanted to talk to them about wellbeing.

 Having spent 10 years teaching at primary school level prior to becoming a mother, I was also aware how children were often struggling with the ups and downs of life.
-Although we have been very good in Ireland at teaching the more academic subjects, the idea of directly teaching about wellbeing and emotional literacy is a relatively new concept.
+Although we are often very good at teaching the more academic subjects, the idea of directly teaching about wellbeing and emotional literacy is a relatively new concept.
 Thankfully it is becoming much more mainstream now, and the conversation has really opened up about how to look after our children’s – and our own – mental health.